Web Application Penetration Testing Methodology

 Penetration testing of a web application includes the following stages:

-- Target scope reconnaissance
+- Target Scope Reconnaissance

-- Business and application logic mapping
+- Business and Application Logic Mapping

-- Reporting, triaging, and retesting
+- Reporting, Triaging, and Retesting

 Note

-- A combined Web + API test
+- create a combined Web + API pentest

 Target Scope Reconnaissance

-- Reach and scan the targets
+- The ability to reach and scan the target(s)

 Tools